tarekrahman3/Instagram_Hashtag_Analysis/Readme.md

 -  doubke click "Insta Hashtag Survey.py" file and wait a few moments for the browser to open
 -  wait till the browser goes to instagram log in page by itself
 -  log in as usual
--  when the browser goes to instagram homepage after sign up go to the python window
+-  after signing in, when the browser goes to instagram homepage, go back to the python window
 -  you will see "Log in and press enter to continue..."
 -  so, press enter and sit back :)